erik-whiting/LuluTest/README.md

 1. Hide the tedium and peculiarities inherent in browser automation from the test scripts themselves, allowing testers to write efficient and robust tests faster
-2. Simplify the test writing process as much as possible allowing non-technical users to contribute basic test cases while freeing technical users to focus on more complicated problems.
+2. Simplify the test writing process as much as possible so non-technical users can contribute basic test cases while freeing technical users to focus on more technically complex issues.

-This philosophies are implemented mostly by keeping the sometimes slow response time of web elements in mind.
+These philosophies are implemented mostly by keeping the sometimes slow response time of web elements in mind.
 The project aims to avoid explicit waits and sleeps as much as possible.

+## Future Work

+The ultimate goal of LuluTest is to become a *domain specific language* for testing that could be further implemented and extended with other DSLs to create a medium of communication for developers and domain experts.

 ## Contribution Guide

-If you would like to contribute to development, please pull the latest version of master, create a local branch with a descriptive name, and create a pull request when you are finished.
+If you would like to contribute to development, please pull the latest version of development, create a local branch with a descriptive name, write your code, and push the branch to the repository.
+After this, create a pull request for your feature branch to *the development branch.* Please do not create PRs against the master branch.

 Pull requests without tests will most likely be rejected unless the work you've done is minor enough that a test would be overkill.
 As of writing